-Hercule Poirot - Watch Order: Essential Films
+Hercule Poirot Movies: Essential Films

 These three films represent the golden age of Hercule Poirot cinema, showcasing the most acclaimed and influential adaptations of Agatha Christie's detective.
 Albert Finney's 1974 Murder on the Orient Express established the template for prestigious Christie adaptations, while Peter Ustinov's two finest outings demonstrate his beloved interpretation of the character.